oracle/macaron/docs/source/pages/using.rst

   boo
   ├── foo
-  │   └── snakeyaml
+  │   └── target

-We can run Macaron against the local repository at ``snakeyaml`` by using this command:
+We can run Macaron against the local repository at ``target`` by using this command:

 .. code-block:: shell

-  ./run_macaron.sh --local-repos-path ./boo/foo --defaults-path ./defaults.ini analyze -rp snakeyaml <rest_of_args>
+  ./run_macaron.sh --local-repos-path ./boo/foo --defaults-path ./defaults.ini analyze -rp target <rest_of_args>

 With ``rest_of_args`` being the arguments to the ``analyze`` command (e.g. ``-b``, ``-d`` or ``--skip-deps`` similar to two previous examples).

-The ``-lr`` flag tells Macaron to look into ``path/to/boo/foo`` for local repositories.
+The ``-lr`` flag tells Macaron to look into ``./boo/foo`` for local repositories.
 For more information, please see :ref:`Command Line Usage <cli-usage>`.

 .. note:: If ``-lr`` is not provided, Macaron will looks inside ``<current_working_directory>/output/git_repos/local_repos/`` whenever you provide a local path to ``-rp``.